Greece–Switzerland relations: Trade

 The balance of trade between Greece and Switzerland is generally toward Switzerland, with Greece having a constant trade deficit.
 Between 2006 and 2007, Swiss exports to Greece increased 12.9%, while Greek exports to Switzerland increased 26.4%.
 The main Swiss products imported into Greece are pharmaceuticals and medical supplies, watches, clocks and other luxury goods, machinery and high technology products, electronic equipment, and specific types of food.
 The main Greek products imported into Switzerland are food and beverages, chemicals, construction materials, and textiles.
 There are about 48 Swiss companies in Greece which employ about 10,000 people in Greece.
 Around 300,000 Swiss vacationers visit Greece every year.

 Greek population

-About 11,000 Greeks live in Switzerland, with about 7,000 of them living in Zurich.
+About 11,000 Greeks live in Switzerland, with about 7,000 of them living in Zürich.
 Most major Swiss towns have a Greek association or community.
 There are (as of Apr 2008) 2,921 Swiss living in Greece.